Once Upon a Mattress: Act I

 A fictional medieval kingdom in 15th-century Europe is ruled by the devious Queen Aggravain and the mute King Sextimus the Silent.
 King Sextimus suffers from a curse cast by a witch that can only be reversed "when the mouse devours the hawk."
 The Minstrel sings of the Princess and the Pea ("Many Moons Ago"), but reveals the story to be fake, though he knows the true tale because he was there when it happened.
 The princess in the story is not the first princess tested to see if she is worthy of marrying Prince Dauntless the Drab—she is the thirteenth princess.
 The day the Minstrel arrives at court, the Queen, alongside her confidant, the Wizard, is testing Princess #12 with an unfair quiz.
 To the Queen's delight, the princess misses the last question: "What was the middle name of the daughter-in-law of the best friend of the blacksmith who forged the sword that killed the Beast?" and is given a rubber chicken by Sir Studley.
 The populace of the castle complains about an unjust law levied by Queen Aggravain: "Throughout the land no one may wed, 'till Dauntless shares his wedding bed."
 However, every petitioning princess is sent away after failing unfair tests devised by the Queen.
 It seems that no one is good enough to marry Prince Dauntless ("An Opening for a Princess").

 The crisis escalates when the leading knight of the realm, Sir Harry, discovers that his girlfriend, Lady Larken, is pregnant.
 Though Lady Larken says that she will run away so he will never have to face embarrassment and the loss of his station, Sir Harry decides that he will set out to find a princess himself ("In a Little While").
-He petitions the Queen who immediately says no, but when Dauntless manages to speak up and beg, she gives in.
+He petitions the Queen who immediately refuses, but when Dauntless manages to speak up and beg, she gives in.

 The Minstrel tells the audience that in the original story, the princess arrived at the castle on a stormy night ("Many Moons Ago - Reprise"), but in the true story, it was not night at all—and the princess only looked as though she went through a storm.
 Princess Winnifred the Woebegone, a brash and unrefined princess from the Marshlands, was so eager to arrive that she swam the castle moat.
 She immediately charms Dauntless, Studley, and the knights and most of the kingdom ("Shy").
 However, she also earns the utter loathing of the evil Queen, who vows to stop her.